cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 This should complete in under a minute.
 You can use `ls` to show there is a new directory called `ocean`.
 It contains data and an IPython notebook called `BioOptics.ipynb`.

+## Run the Jupyter Notebook server

-Normally we run Jupyter notebook servers in a browser window.
-This will be no exception; but it takes a little preparation.
-Issue these two commands:
+Jupyter Notebook servers operate in a browser window.
+This will be no exception; but notice our VM is not connected in any manner to a local browser.
+The trick here is to use a secure connection from your host machine to the Azure VM using the `ssh` secure shell.

+On the VM command line issue this command:

 ```
+(jupyter notebook --no-browser --port=8889) &
 ```